-Chicken karaage, or Japanese fried chicken, is made by marinating chicken in soy sauce and then coating it in egg white and corn starch and frying it twice.
+Chicken karaage, or Japanese fried chicken, is traditionally made by marinating chicken in soy sauce and then coating it in corn starch and frying it twice, but baking it can undoubtedly produce the same blissfully crisp result.
 The result is blissfully crisp and golden on the outside, tender and quite juicy on the inside.

 Try to say “karaage” without salivating just a little.
 These little nuggets of chicken simultaneously give you a satisfying crunch on the outside and juicy tenderness on the inside.
 No izakaya menu or Japanese cooking collection is complete without a solid karaage recipe.